Saturday, June 13, 2009

 Both Renee and Paloma hide their true talents and finest qualities from the bourgeois families around them, until a wealthy Japanese gentleman named Ozu moves into building.
 Only he sees through them, perceiving the secret that haunts Renee, winning Paloma's trust, and helping the two discover their kindred souls.

-My Review: This felt like two books to me and it wasn't because the story alternates between narration by Renee and narration by Paloma.
+This felt like two books to me and it wasn't because the story alternates between narration by Renee and narration by Paloma.
 The first one-third plus of this book is Barbery introducing us to our two narrators by means of philosophical musings.
 It is very obvious that Barbery is a professor of philosophy.
 It is difficult going and although it serves to give us a feel for Renee and Paloma it is so slow moving I seriously considered giving up on this one before I hit the half way mark.
 That would have been a mistake because after that point, the story got going and I finally began to care for Renee and Paloma.
 Prior to that, I really didn't care for either of them--Renee goes to great pains to be the very person she feels the owners in the building will look down on then despises them for looking down on her.
 Once Mr. Ozu arrives, things start happening and we really start to understand some of the things that Paloma and Renee have been discussing earlier in the book.
 I'm glad I stuck with this one.